LinusSkucas/communications-skill/README.md

 * "Announce that "Dinner is ready""
 * "Announce "the cat is outside""
 * "Announce "(anything you want)""
+* "Message the kitchen when will dinner be ready?"
+* "Send a message to the living room."
+* "Tell everyome that the dinner is ready!"
+* "Reply to the message"

 ## Credits
 Linus S (@LinusS1)